School Logo

 Welcome to Mersea Island School Nursery

-We know how important your child is and aim to deliver the highest quality of care and education to help them to achieve their best.
+We know how important your child is and aim to deliver the highest quality of care and education to help your child achieve their best.

 We would like to provide you with an introduction to Mersea Island School Nursery, routines, our approach to supporting your child’s learning and development and how we aim to work together with you to best meet your child’s individual needs.